kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 * The ships are touching each other (only touching diagonally is legal).
 * The ships are crossing (i.e the coordinates of the placement overlap with the position of a pre-existing ship)

-Once Player 1 has completed setup, **double press the Enter key** and pass it one to Player 2 who must repeat the Setup proces.
+Once Player 1 has completed setup, **double press the Enter key** and Player 2 (Engine) will automatically place its ships.
+A message will be displayed indicating that Player 2 has completed the Setup and that War is about to begin

 #### Wartime
 For Wartime, Player 1 wil go first.
-Player 1 will be shown Player 2's "Fog of War" screen at the top and they have to guess where they want to fire.
+Player 1 will be shown Player 2's "Fog of War" (FOW) screen at the top and they have to guess where they want to fire.
 Under P2 FOW is a divider and P1's own ship layout.
 P1 will guess where to fire and if they hit a ship they will see that part marked with the HIT character whether that be X or (any character that is designated by the programmer).

-This is then followed by an enter prompt which generated as large amount of space and then Player 2 will play. **Now the obvious problem here is that if P2, scrolls enough then they will see P1s guess and ships, so one must trust the other to play fairly**.
+This is then followed by an enter prompt which generated as large amount of space and then Player 2 will play.
 The following example denotes a possible scenario:

 ```
   1 2 3 4 5 6 7 8 9 10